 - a.
-Describe the overall format and design of the program, addressing the following: - Program type (i.e., Youth Reporting Center, community-based, school-based, or other); - Program time (i.e., during school hours, after school, weekends, summer, and/or year-round): - Program frequency (i.e., the number of times the program is implemented or, in other words, the number of program cycles); - Program duration (i.e., the length of the program in days, weeks, and/or months); - Program hours (i.e., the minimum number of program hours per youth). - b.
+Describe the overall format and design of the program, addressing the following: - Program type (i.e., Youth Reporting Center, community-based, school-based, peer court, or other); - Program time (i.e., during school hours, after school, weekends, summer, and/or year-round); - Program frequency (i.e., the number of times the program is implemented or, in other words, the number of program cycles); - Program duration (i.e., the length of the program in days, weeks, and/or months); - Program hours (i.e., the minimum number of program hours per youth). - b.
 Complete the Program Timeline (Attachment A-2).
-Provide a detailed timeline from July 22, 2013 June 30, 2014 of planned grant activities including, but not limited to, program start and end dates for each site, special events, and planning, and planning period activities. - c.
+Provide a detailed timeline of planned grant activities including, but not limited to, program start and end dates for each site, special events, and planning period activities. - c.
 List the specific site(s) where programming will occur (i.e., the site name and the street address).
-Please describe how the proposed program site is a safe and convenient location for youth and parents to receive services.
+Please describe how the proposed program site is a safe and conveniently accessible location for youth and parents to receive services.
 Attach any Memorandum(s) of Understanding for sites not under the jurisdiction of the applying or implementing agency (Attachment A-3). - d.
 Fully describe the intake process.
 List the criteria to determine which individuals will be offered program services.
-For Diversion programs, applicants must provide a detailed description of how the DJJ Detention Assessment Instrument (DAI) and the Pre-Disposition Risk Assessment will be utilized to ensure consistency and uniformity in decision-making.